 Post Flight Briefing, Preview of next lesson and assignments: After the flight has been concluded, properly store/tiedown the airplane, and complete all administrative duties (turn in the aircraft tach and Hobbs times, complete payment invoice, etc).
 Close the flight plan if one had been opened during the flight.
 The PT and Instructor should then take separate copies of the lesson's Desired Outcome Grade Sheet to separate and private locations.
 The PT and Instructor each grade the lesson using the Learner Centered Grading method.
 After both have completed the grading, the PT and Instructor get back together and compare grade sheets.
+There will certainly be tasks where the PT and Instructor agree on the grade.
 There will certainly be tasks where the PT and Instructor disagree on a grade - discussion points some from those areas of disagreement.
 The PT and Instructor should explain to each other why they indicated the grade that they awarded and from this a greater gain in learning (for both PT and Instructor) will result.